Yumjaagiin Tsedenbal: Legacy

 In Mongolia, Tsedenbal is remembered for successfully maintaining a path of relatively moderate socialism during the Cold War.
+By the decree of President Punsalmaagiin Ochirbat in 1997, the 1990 decree that stripped him of his rank and awards was invalidated.
 A statue of Tsedenbal was built in 2000 on the plaza in front of the National Drama Academic Theater which has since been renamed to Tsedenbal Square (Цэдэнбалын талбай).
 The statue and its surroundings were refurbished in 2013.
-On September 21, 2016, the Erdenet Mining Corporation was named after him.
+On 21 September 2016, the Erdenet Mining Corporation was named after him.

 In 2019, Mongolian filmmakers produced a biographical film of Tsedenbal.
 His son Zorig founded the Tsedenbal Academy in Mongolia.